 - The oldest Chihuahua ever recorded lived 20 years and 265 days.

-- Think carefully before buying this dog if you live in an apartment.
+- Think carefully before buying a Chihuahua if you live in an apartment.

 - There are minimal grooming requirements.